-Anne Rodriguez: We took the decision to structure ourselves as a marketplace, which allowed us to avoid inventory and fulfillment and focus more on branding and marketing.
+Anne Rodriguez: We took the decision to structure ourselves as a marketplace, which allowed us to avoid inventory and fulfilment and focus more on branding and marketing.
 We also felt this would help us quickly add new UK small companies creating zero-waste products as they emerged.
 But this business model does mean lower margins and higher competition – so it’s important to establish your brand presence early (e.g., through social media).

 Who are your competitors, and how do you plan to stay in the game?

-Anne Rodriguez: Eco-friendly shopping is a certainly a crowded space, with new online shops constantly emerging.
+Anne Rodriguez: Eco-friendly shopping is certainly a crowded space, with new online shops constantly emerging.
 We plan to stay in the game through our strong branding (we have over 64k Instagram followers), focus on reducing waste (which is continuing to gain mainstream popularity), and excellent customer and vendor relationships.

 Did you benefit from any government grants, and did that help keep your business afloat?

 Anne Rodriguez: No. We didn’t have to, luckily.